It is an inflammation of the brain parenchyma caused by a virus.

 Treatment and management of viral encephalitis

 Treatment of viral encephalitis is primarily supportive, as there is no specific medical therapy for most viral infections of the central nervous system.
-A very important exception to this is HSV encephalitis.
+A significant exception to this is HSV encephalitis.

-When started early, acyclovir has been shown to significantly decrease mortality and morbidity and limit the severity of the long-term cognitive and behavioral impairment of HSV encephalitis.
+When started early, acyclovir has been shown to significantly decrease mortality and morbidity and limit the severity of HSV encephalitis’s long-term cognitive and behavioral impairment.

 Therefore, empirically, it is recommended that clinicians initiate all patients with suspected encephalitis with acyclovir.

-Although not as effective as it is with HSV, nucleoside analogs are also used for other herpesviruses.
+Although not as effective with HSV, nucleoside analogs are also used for other herpes viruses.
 Acyclovir 10 to 15 mg/kg IV every 8 hours for 10 to 14 days, with possible adjuvant corticosteroids in immunocompetent patients, is recommended for varicella-zoster virus.

-The recommended treatment for CMV encephalitis is a combination of ganciclovir 5 mg / kg IV every 12 hours and foscarnet 60 mg / kg IV every 8 hours or 90 mg / kg IV every 12 hours for 21 days.
+The recommended treatment for CMV encephalitis is a combination of ganciclovir 5 mg/kg IV every 12 hours and foscarnet 60 mg/kg IV every 8 hours or 90 mg/kg IV every 12 hours 21 days.

-Another important component of managing patients with viral encephalitis is serial intracranial pressure (ICP) monitoring.
+Another critical component of managing patients with viral encephalitis is serial intracranial pressure (ICP) monitoring.
 Elevated ICP is associated with a poor prognosis.

-Although there are limited data on its efficacy in viral encephalitis, steroids and mannitol can be given to alleviate increased ICP.
+Although there is limited data on its efficacy in viral encephalitis, steroids and mannitol can be given to alleviate increased ICP.

 Most patients with viral encephalitis recover without sequelae.
-Those who remain symptomatic have difficulty concentrating, behavioral and speech disorders, and / or memory loss.
+Those who remain symptomatic have difficulty concentrating, behavioral and speech disorders, and memory loss.